Minhntv/WHSTechNotes/journal.md

 Take a break.
 What’s one goal you have for the rest of the school year?
 How will you stay motivated to reach it?
 Keep my grades up.
+# April 07, 2025
+AI tools like ChatGPT or Khanmigo can really help with studying for big tests like the STAAR.
+They can explain hard topics in a simple way, quiz me on what I’ve learned, and help me make a study plan.
+Sometimes I don’t know what to focus on, but AI can tell me what I need to practice more.
+A school in Austin used AI tutors and their scores got way better, so I think AI could help me too.

+For me, the best part of an AI tutor would be getting help right away when I’m stuck.
+It’s annoying when I don’t understand something and no one is there to help.
+AI is always ready, so I could keep studying without getting stuck.
+I think I would use it, especially if it makes studying easier and helps me get a better score.